-- (a) the subsequent communication would be treated as a request for a new retainer and not as part of the joint retainer; - (b) in accordance with Rule 3.3-1, the lawyer would be obliged to hold the subsequent communication in strict confidence and not disclose it to the other spouse or partner; and - (c) the lawyer would have a duty to decline the new retainer, unless:

-i. the spouses or partners had annulled their marriage, divorced, permanently ended their conjugal relationship or permanently ended their close personal relationship, as the case may be;

-ii.the other spouse or partner had died; or

-iii. the other spouse or partner was informed of the subsequent communication and agreed to the lawyer acting on the new instructions.
+- (b) in accordance with Rule 3.3-1, the lawyer would be obliged to hold the subsequent communication in strict confidence and not disclose it to the other spouse or partner; and - (c) the lawyer would have a duty to decline the new retainer, unless: - the spouses or partners had annulled their marriage, divorced, permanently ended their conjugal relationship or permanently ended their close personal relationship, as the case may be; - (ii) the other spouse or partner had died; or - (iii) the other spouse or partner was informed of the subsequent communication and agreed to the lawyer acting on the new instructions.

 [3] After advising the spouses or partners in the manner described above, the lawyer should obtain their consent to act in accordance with rule 3.4-7.